LaganYT/LTunes-Flutter/README.md

 ## Features to Implement
 - Implement slide-to-queue feature on the search and downloads screens.
 - Create a default playlist called "Liked Songs" with a heart button to add songs to it.
-- Prevent duplicate songs when adding to a playlist.
 - Add listening history.
 - Add lyrics (save lyrics when downloading the song too).
 - Add explicit content filter.